-Breach Based on Harm Threshold: NO
+Breach Based on Harm Threshold: No

 Deadline for Consumer Notice: Most expedient time possible without unreasonable delay

-Government Notification Required: YES*
+Government Notification Required: Yes, if>500 residents notified

-Scope of this Summary
+Scope of this Summary:

 Form of Covered Info

 - An individual's first name or first initial and last name in combination with any one or more of the following data elements:

 - Social Security number.

 - Driver's license number or state identification card number.

 - Account number or credit or debit card number, or an account number or credit card number in combination with any required security code, access code, or password that would permit access to an individual's financial account.